// How we work

 Not ready for an engagement?

-Take Kveikja first.
+Take a Spark Day first.
 Eight hours, on-site, fixed scope.
-By the end of the day your team has working prototypes in your tenant and a 90-day plan signed in the room.
+By the end of the day your team has working prototypes in your tenant and a clear 90-day plan to take forward.